This article explains how to activate the WordPress debug mode and create the WordPress debug.log file.

 Disable Debug Mode in WordPress After Troubleshooting

-, delete the file, and disable further error logging by changing the following lines from define( 'WP_DEBUG', true );
+Delete the debug.log file and disable further error logging by changing define( 'WP_DEBUG', true ); back to define( 'WP_DEBUG', false );.